 As mentioned your composter needs water, this can come from coffee dregs, cold tea or rain water but make sure that your composter does not get too wet, a lid is advisable or cover an open heap with plastic covering.
 A good pile needs more carbon than nitrogen so saving that dry brown matter is important for times of the year when it might not be as available.
 It is very easy to fill a composter with vast amounts of veg peelings but this leads to a nasty smelly bin that struggles to break down to a healthy compost.

-Turning your compost will add vital oxygen which is needed for the breakdown process but you can avoid turning your compost if you add layers of material like straw which allows air to circulate in the composter. vegetarian pets like rabbits provide a wonderful source of airating material and their bedding can be added to the composter.
+Turning your compost will add vital oxygen which is needed for the breakdown process but you can avoid turning your compost if you add layers of material like straw which allows air to circulate in the composter. vegetarian pets like rabbits provide a wonderful source of aerating material and their bedding can be added to the composter.
 Alternatively take a garden fork and turn the material inside the composter every few weeks.

-Smelly bins can be a problem in the summer as the temperatures get higher and hit that rotting pile, to avoid whiffs do not add coooked food, meat or fish, as above add a layer of grass or straw to keep smells to a minimum.
+Smelly bins can be a problem in the summer as the temperatures get higher and hit that rotting pile, to avoid whiffs do not add cooked food, meat or fish, as above add a layer of grass or straw to keep smells to a minimum.

 Rats!
 A compost heap can become a lovely home to rodents and in the south even snakes.
 Always be careful when opening the compost bin, signs that you might have visitors are burrows near and around the compost bin.
 A composter is rather a lovely environment for a rat and although it doesn't seem to be a common habitat it has been known.

-These far outweigh the problems and once you have managed to get the balance in your composter right you will have the most wonderful enriched nutrient that your garden will need, thus saving you money and the effects on landfil.
+These far outweigh the problems and once you have managed to get the balance in your composter right you will have the most wonderful enriched nutrient that your garden will need, thus saving you money and the effects on landfill.
 A composter really is a must in any garden.